 Security LeadershipBuild a proven security program.

-THE THREAT The eSentire Threat Response Unit (TRU) is aware of claims that threat actors are now actively exploiting the critical Windows Server Update Service (WSUS)…
+THE THREAT October 30th Update: The eSentire Threat Response Unit (TRU) has observed the exploitation of the critical Windows Server Update Service (WSUS)…

 THE THREAT On October 15th, 2025, F5 disclosed that the organization was impacted by a breach involving an unspecified state-sponsored threat actor.
 The threat actors were…